IceWizard7/terminal-widgets/docs/widget_guide.md

     api_key: str = _config_loader.get_secret('WEATHER_API_KEY')
 ```

-> Note that this should always be used in the `update` function, so secrets don't get reloaded every frame.
+> Note that this can only be used in the `update` function, so secrets don't get reloaded every frame.

-#### 3.2.7 Adding custom data to config
+#### 3.2.7 Adding custom data to your widget configuration

 Example: